seen-network/seen-network.github.io/faq.md

 SEEN membership is for any UK civil servants and public sector staff - from central and devolved government departments, agencies, and their associated public bodies including arm’s length bodies - who share our values as set out in our [Mission Statement](./#what-is-seens-mission) and [Guiding Principles](./#what-are-seens-values).
 SEEN is a source of support, advice and resources for colleagues who require assistance in furthering our mission.
 We will also be a source of support for colleagues who experience bullying, harassment or discrimination because they share our beliefs.

+Unfortunately Civil Service rules do not allow SEEN to extend membership to:
+- local government
+- NHS trusts, including doctors, nurses and hospital staff
+- teachers and school staff
+- police and support staff
+- armed forces
+- BBC
+- private sector

+If you are not eligible to join us, please feel free to make use any SEEN ideas or materials from our website to help you set up your own staff network.
+Best of luck and let us know how you get on.

 #### What do we mean by ‘sex equality and equity’?